By Molly Anderson | Posted 9/3/08 | Updated 8/26/23

-Q. Annette, welcome to the Creativity Portal!
-How did you first become interested in working with mask-making as an art form?
+Q. How did you first become interested in working with mask-making as an art form?

 A. Tiny, ripped up pictures of masks first started appearing in my collage work about twenty years ago.
 This was after the death of my mother from breast cancer and I was attending a "Symbols as a Healing Agent" workshop facilitated by Greg Furth, friend and colleague of the late Dr. Elisabeth Kubler Ross.
 It wasn't long before I wanted to make a mask from scratch, but didn't know how.
 I asked around, and found there was a scarcity of information.
 That is how the idea of devising a better, more accessible and sustainable mask-making system began taking shape.

-Q. Can you discuss using mask-making as a tool for inspiring other forms of art, including writing and storytelling?
+Q. Talk about using mask-making as a tool for inspiring other forms of art, including writing and storytelling?

 A. Mask making is essentially a dimensional thinking tool; it contains sculptural elements, visual elements, dramatic elements and narrative elements, and the magic of story happens when all these elements come together in an artistic and stylistic way.
 During the process of making artistic choices and recombining elements, mask makers often experience "losing themselves" in their work.
 Seeing kids inside the skin of their characters, having "nailed" their characterizations, is utterly inspiring and beautiful to behold.
 These kids are 'in' their masks, 'in' their characters, 'in' their stories.
 The transformation we are looking for is when you-are-not-you.
 If a youngster can master moving out of the way of themselves, they can achieve anything in this world, not just art but enterprise as well.

 Q. I love the idea that creating a mask can help someone represent what their cultural heritage means to them, as in the recent program your organization did with the Remuera Intermediate School in New Zealand.
-Can you tell our readers about this project?
-What inspired it?
+What inspired this project?